Welcome from the Pro-Vice-Chancellor and Executive Dean

 Pro-Vice-Chancellor and Executive Dean

-Social Sciences at the University of Exeter ranks 85th in the prestigious Times Higher Education Social Sciences Rankings 2016-17.
+Social Sciences at the University of Exeter is in the top 125 of the prestigious Times Higher Education Social Sciences Rankings.

 Interdisciplinary collaboration is a hallmark of the College, reflected both in research and our varied curriculum, which offers flexibility and choice.